 If you’ve ever tried to shoot video or take a photograph with a single source of light, you may have found yourself frustrated with the lack of control it leaves you over the scene.
 Three point lighting, on the other hand, provides the opportunity to better customize the lighting in any scene.
 Unfortunately, tackling 3-point lighting when you could just snap on a ring light and call it a day may sound daunting.

 Fortunately, it’s not quite as overwhelming as it sounds, and anyone who wants professional-looking videos and/or photographs for their social media should very much join us on a quick dive into the wonderful world of lighting.
+If you need to set up lighting for YouTube or streaming online, 3-point lighting is the way to go.

-What is the 3-point lighting system?
+What is 3-point lighting?

-Three-point lighting is as simple to define as it sounds; it’s a method of lighting a scene using three lights positioned strategically around the subject.
+Three-point lighting is as simple to define as it sounds; it’s a method of lighting a scene using three light sources positioned strategically around the subject.
 This set-up is widely used among cinematographers and photographers and provides a foundation for achieving a wide variety of looks, spanning from the even tones of a YouTube tutorial to something far more dramatic, like a low-light alleyway confrontation in a movie.

-This lighting set-up consists of the following:
+The three point lighting set-up consists of the following:

 We’ll talk more about the specifics of how to set these lights up and use them effectively later on.

-• Key Light.
+- Key Light.
 The key light is the primary source of light, and the brightest, intended to cover a large amount of the visual space so that everything is visible before the other two lights are brought in to focus on the details.

-• Fill Light.
+- Fill Light.
 The fill light is added to chase away the pesky shadows that pop up in the most inconvenient places when you’re only working with a single light.
 And if you want those shadows, don’t worry, you can still achieve them, just in a more deliberate manner.

-• Backlight: A backlight is set up somewhere behind the subject, and shines on them from that angle so as to provide dimension and make the subject stand out from the background.
+- Backlight: A backlight is set up somewhere behind the subject, and shines on them from that angle so as to provide dimension and make the subject stand out from the background.

 We’ll talk more about the specifics of how to set these lights up and use them effectively later on.